What is Positioning Strategy in Channel Sales?

 4. Implementation

-- Identify Target Audience: Define who your ideal customer is.
+- Identify Target Audience: Define your ideal customer.
 Understand their needs and pain points.

 - Analyze Competition: Study competitor offerings and their positioning.
 Find gaps or weaknesses.